Bayesian Position Decoding¶

 In this notebook, you learned:

-- Compute place fields for each neuron using
+- Compute place fields for all neurons with

 Error Metrics¶